Theodore Besterman: Biography

 Theodore Deodatus Nathaniel Besterman was born in 1904 in Łódź, Poland, but he relocated to London during his youth.
 In 1925 he was elected chairman of the British Federation of Youth Movements.
 During the 1930s Besterman lectured at the London School of Librarianship, and edited and published many works of, and about, bibliography.
+Most notable was his World Bibliography of Bibliographies, which is classified as a metabibliography.

 During World War II Besterman served in the British Royal Artillery and the Army Bureau of Current Affairs.
 Afterwards he worked for UNESCO, working on international methods of bibliography.

 During the 1950s Besterman began to concentrate on collecting, translating and publishing the writings of Voltaire, including much previously unpublished correspondence.
 This was to occupy him for the rest of his life.
 He lived at Voltaire's house in Geneva, where he initiated the Institut et Musée Voltaire and published 107 volumes of Voltaire's letters and a series of books entitled "Studies on Voltaire and the Eighteenth Century".
 The Forum for Modern Language Studies termed Besterman's edition of the correspondence "the greatest single piece of Voltairian scholarship for over a century.".

 During the final years of his life, Besterman negotiated with the University of Oxford, which culminated in his naming the university his residuary legatee and arranging for the posthumous transfer of his extensive collection of books and manuscripts, which included many collective editions, to an elegant room in the Taylor Institution (the university centre for modern languages), which has space for 9000 volumes.
 This was renamed the Voltaire Room.
 After Besterman’s death on 10 November 1976, the Voltaire Foundation was vested permanently in the University of Oxford.

 Besterman in 1969 published a detailed biography of Voltaire (541 pages + back matter), including many of Besterman's own translations of Voltaire's verse and correspondence.

-He relocated back to Britain during the late 1960s, and died in Banbury in 1976.
+He relocated back to Britain during the late 1960s.
+In 1967 The Age of the Enlightenment: Studies Presented to Theodore Besterman was issued.
+Besterman died in Banbury in 1976.

+In 1992 as one of its "Great Bibliographers" series, Scarecrow Press issued Theodore Besterman, Bibliographer and Editor: A Selection of Representative Texts.

-A humanist, in death, Besterman left a significant legacy to the British Humanist Association (now Humanists UK) to maintain the Voltaire Lecture for many years thereafter, exploring ‘any aspect of scientific or philosophical thought or human activity as affected by or with particular reference to humanism’.
+A humanist, at his death, Besterman left a significant legacy to the British Humanist Association (now Humanists UK) to maintain the Voltaire Lecture for many years thereafter, exploring ‘any aspect of scientific or philosophical thought or human activity as affected by or with particular reference to humanism’.
 Humanists UK appoints a Voltaire Lecturer and awards them its prestigious Voltaire Medal each year.